betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 control panel, astronauts could adjust the filter from *course* to *fine* control.

 ### Testing
-Six different levels of testing were developed to test AGC software.
+Five different levels of testing were developed.
-* An all-software simulator (also known as the *all-digital* simulator) of *just* the AGC itself implemented in MAC Fortran on MIT mainframes which ran at 10% speed.
+* An all-software simulator (also known as the *all-digital* simulator) for the AGC itself which included simulation of the *environment*.
+  A key concern was whether the *environment* faithfully represented the behavior of the real GN&C hardware and spacecraft in which it was housed including such issues as engine performance, fuel slosh and even structural responses of the spacecraft under torques and loads imposed by engine gimbaling and thruster firings.
+The all-digital simulation was implemented in MAC Fortran on MIT mainframes and ran at 10% of real-time speed.
+All-digital simulations were bit-for-bit repeatable.
-* A hybrid simulator using a real AGC together with a rope core simulator and a software simulation of all other GN&C components the latter requiring two massive machine rooms in the second and third stores of the test facility.
+* A hybrid simulator using a real AGC together with a rope core simulator and a combination of digital and analog simulation of various GN&C components the latter requiring two massive machine rooms in the second and third stories of the test facility.
+  Hybrid simulations were not repeatable.
-* System test labs using a real AGC and real key GN&C sub-systems.
-There were multiple of these system test labs at MIT and other spacecraft contractors.
+* System test labs using a real AGC and real GN&C sensor-systems such as the IMU, radar and optics.
+These were used primarily to test AGC hardware and software response to noisey inputs from these components.
 * Crew rehearsals with a real AGC in the actual spacecraft exercising *some* of the actual GN&C sub-systems.
 As a practical matter, such tests of course could not include engine or thruster firings but did exercise other system components.
 * Actual flight tests of the fully integrated GN&C system both in uncrewed and crewed flights.

-For tests involving software simulation of GN&C sub-systems, a key concern was whether those simulations faithfully represented the behavior of the actual hardware and spacecraft in which it was housed including such key issues as engine performance, fuel slosh and even structural responses of the spacecraft under torques and loads imposed by engine gimbaling and thruster firings.
+Early missions included several objectives designed specifically to test AGC software.

 ![](agc_alldig_sim_compare.png)

-In the data pictured here, data from actual flight tests of the LM descent engine (left) is compared with the all-digital simulation (middle), revealing a clear bug in failure to faithfully model structural dynamics which was eventually corrected (right).
+In the data pictured here, data from actual flight tests of the LM descent engine is compared with the all-digital simulation.
+The inner gimbal angle data agree reasonbly well (left).
+However, a clear bug is revealed (middle) in failure to faithfully model outer gimbal angle due to missing structural dynamics modeling which was eventually corrected (right).

 > The need for formal validation rose with the size of the software.
 Programs of
 > 2,000 words took between 50 and 100 test runs to be fully debugged, and